George H. W. Bush: NAFTA

 In 1987, the U.S. and Canada reached a free trade agreement that eliminated many tariffs between the two countries.
 President Reagan had intended it as the first step towards a larger trade agreement to eliminate most tariffs among the United States, Canada, and Mexico.
 The Bush administration, along with the Progressive Conservative Canadian prime minister Brian Mulroney, spearheaded the negotiations of the North American Free Trade Agreement (NAFTA) with Mexico.
 In addition to lowering tariffs, the proposed treaty would affect patents, copyrights, and trademarks.
 In 1991, Bush sought fast track authority, which grants the president the power to submit an international trade agreement to Congress without the possibility of amendment.
 Despite congressional opposition led by House Majority Leader Dick Gephardt, both houses of Congress voted to grant Bush fast track authority.
 NAFTA was signed in December 1992, after Bush lost reelection, but President Clinton won ratification of NAFTA in 1993.
-NAFTA remains controversial for its impact on wages, jobs, and overall economic growth.
+NAFTA was controversial for its impact on wages, jobs, and overall economic growth.
+In 2020, it was replaced entirely by the United States–Mexico–Canada Agreement (USMCA).

 Domestic affairs

 Economy and fiscal issues

 The U.S. economy had generally performed well since emerging from recession in late 1982, but it slipped into a mild recession in 1990.
-The unemployment rate rose from 5.9 percent in 1989 to a high of 7.8 percent in mid-1991.
+The unemployment rate rose from 5.9% in 1989 to a high of 7.8% in mid-1991.
 Large federal deficits, spawned during the Reagan years, rose from $152.1 billion in 1989 to $220 billion for 1990; the $220 billion deficit represented a threefold increase since 1980.
 As the public became increasingly concerned about the economy and other domestic affairs, Bush's well-received handling of foreign affairs became less of an issue for most voters.
 Bush's top domestic priority was to end federal budget deficits, which he saw as a liability for the country's long-term economic health and standing in the world.
 As he was opposed to major defense spending cuts and had pledged not to raise taxes, the president had major difficulties in balancing the budget.

 Bush and congressional leaders agreed to avoid major changes to the budget for fiscal year 1990, which began in October 1989.
 However, both sides knew spending cuts or new taxes would be necessary for the following year's budget to avoid the draconian automatic domestic spending cuts required by the Gramm–Rudman–Hollings Balanced Budget Act of 1987.
 Bush and other leaders also wanted to cut deficits because Federal Reserve Chair Alan Greenspan refused to lower interest rates and thus stimulate economic growth unless the federal budget deficit was reduced.
 In a statement released in late June 1990, Bush said that he would be open to a deficit reduction program which included spending cuts, incentives for economic growth, budget process reform, as well as tax increases.
 To fiscal conservatives in the Republican Party, Bush's statement represented a betrayal, and they heavily criticized him for compromising so early in the negotiations.